 How much is Medicare Part B in 2026?

-The 2026 standard Part B premium is $202.90/month, up $17.90 from $185 in 2025.
+The 2026 standard Part B premium is $202.90 per month, up $17.90 from $185 in 2025.
 The annual Part B deductible is $283.
-High-income beneficiaries (above $109,000 single / $218,000 joint) pay an IRMAA surcharge on top, reaching $689.90/month at the highest tier.
+High-income beneficiaries (above $109,000 for an individual / $218,000 for a joint filer) pay an IRMAA surcharge on top, reaching $689.90 per month at the highest tier.

 Does Tennessee have Medicaid expansion?